We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 When you think about laundry detergent, two brands that likely come to mind are Tide and Gain.

-Tide, who is owned by Procter & Gamble (P&G), is the best selling laundry detergent in the U.S. and they’ve been dominating the category for decades.
+Tide, who is owned by Procter & Gamble (P&G), is the best selling laundry detergent in the U.S., and they’ve been dominating the category for decades.
 Gain, who is also owned by Procter & Gamble, is the number two selling laundry detergent in the US.

 Tide makes premium detergents that are specially formulated to remove the toughest stains and odors.
-Tide’s formulas, that they’ve been perfecting for decades, are so effective at removing stains that you rarely need to pre-treat or using laundry boosters.
+Tide’s formulas, which they’ve been perfecting for decades, are so effective at removing stains that you rarely need to pre-treat or using laundry boosters.

 If you’re looking for a budget-friendly option and appreciate the fresh smell that scented detergents infuse into your clothes, you might want to consider Gain.

-Like Tide, Gain is known for their ability to remove stains and odors, but they’re even better known for their unique variety of fragrances.
+Like Tide, Gain is known for its ability to remove stains and odors, but they’re even better known for their unique variety of fragrances.
 Gain offers 11 different detergents to choose from, each with a unique fragrance including top sellers like Tropical Sunrise, Orange Blossom Vanilla, and Moonlight Breeze.

 If you’re thinking about making a switch and trying to decide between Tide and Gain, you’ve come to the right place.
 In this article, I provide an in-depth comparison of Tide vs. Gain laundry detergent and dive deep into each brand’s cleaning power, scent, product offerings, and price.
 By the end, you’ll have all the facts you need to make the best decision for your household.

 Click the links below to navigate this article.